SrushtiArekar/RPA_UiPath/RPAChallenge/ReadMe.md

 This is a UiPath automation project that completes the [RPA Challenge](https://rpachallenge.com/) by:

-✅ Reading data from an Excel file
+✅ Reading data from an Excel file.
-✅ Opening the RPA Challenge form
+✅ Opening the RPA Challenge form.
-✅ Typing data row by row dynamically (fields change order)
+✅ Typing data row by row dynamically (fields change order).
-✅ Submitting each entry after filling all fields
+✅ Submitting each entry after filling all fields.
-✅ Looping until all Excel rows are submitted
+✅ Looping until all Excel rows are submitted.

 ---